enewbury/cloud/README.md

 ok: [localhost] => {
     "msg": [
         "Your Nextcloud at https://nextcloud.example.com is ready.",
-        "Login with user: admin and password: fTkLgvPYdmjfalP8XgMsEg7plnoPsTvp ", "Other secrets you'll find in the directory /opt/nextcloud/secrets " ]
+        "Login with user: admin and password: <password> ", "Other secrets you'll find in your current directory under ./secrets " ]
 }
 ....
 ok: [localhost] => {
     "msg": [
         "Manage your container at https://portainer.example.com/ .",
-        "Login with user: admin and password: CqDy4SqAXC5kEU0hHGQ5IucdBegwaVXa " ]
+        "Login with user: admin and password: <password> " ]
 }
 ....